Professional Work

 Selected Impact

-Turning around messy projects
+Turning around projects that got… weird

-Replacing spreadsheet reporting with dashboards people trust
+Replacing spreadsheet reporting with systems people trust

-AI workflows that don’t collapse under reality
+AI workflows that don’t fall apart after the demo

-Cross-product, end-to-end implementation leadership
+Multi-product implementation leadership

 How I Think About This Work